 Available in both right and left hand models you can choose from 35 – 60 pound draw weight.
 If you’re using it for hunting try to stick with 45+ pounds of draw.
 Overall I would say this is my top pick for the best recurve bow.

-Increase the draw weight for larger game or longer distances, I would say this is the best recurve bow for hunting on our list.
+Limbs with higher draw weights are available for larger game or longer distances, I would say this is the best recurve bow for hunting on our list.

-It’s available in both left and right-hand models from 16 – 24 pounds of draw weight.
-True to its name, the bow takes on a laminate black and orange color banding that’s quite beautiful.
+It’s available in both left and right-hand models from 12 – 22 pounds of draw weight.
+True to its name, the bow takes on a laminate yellow and cream color banding that’s quite beautiful.

 I do like that this bow has fixed takedown screws which have large thumb operated screws.
 No special tools are needed and the draw weight is fixed so it’s easy to establish a good routine with this bow.